dorktype/LICE/README.md

- union                | Standard unions initializer list     | Works for arrays and structures enum                 | Subset enumerations (no forward declaring or assigning to) switch               | Standard switch statement
+ union                | Standard unions initializer list     | Works for arrays and structures enum                 | Subset enumerations (no forward declaring or assigning to) switch               | Standard switch statement (case, default) for                  | Standard for loop while                | Standard while loop do                   | Standard do-while loop return               | Standard return break, continue      | Standard break and countinue

 Support for declaring structures and unions inside functions is supported as well as anywhere a typename is expected, e.g a function argument.
 Initializer